tjd1234/cmpt383summer2022/docs/assignments/rationals.md

   numerator and denominator, e.g. `(num-denom (make-rational 3 7))` returns
   `'(3 7)`.

 - For part 5, call the function `to-string`.
-For example, `(num-denom (make-rational 3 7))` returns the string `"3/7"`.
+For example, `(to-string (make-rational 3 7))` returns the string `"3/7"`.

 - For part 6, call the function `to-float`.
 For example, `(to-float